 Productivity killers countdown

-Time is of the essence for TallyPro, so we decided to take these output leaches head on by finding out what is keeping Britons from the task at hand.
+Time is of the essence for TallyPro, so we decided to take these output leeches head on by finding out what is keeping everyone from the task at hand.
 Here we run down a list of shame to find out the top 11 productivity killers:

 11. Bad atmosphere